 Lucy has had a deep connection with the world of sound from a young age, obtaining a scholarship to the Royal College of Music aged 10.
 These early experiences in life affected Lucy deeply, leading her to question the reality of this life and prompting her to eventually travel the globe in pursuit of yoga.
 However the connection with sound was never far away, as she found her experience with yoga open her to explore the expression of the sacred through sound.

 Sam Ahern has been practising yoga for over 15 years and after teaching in New Zealand and South East Asia, she returned to the UK in 2013 and qualified with the Devon School of Yoga.
 She is a Reiki and Shamanic Healer and has been drawn to combine her work, developing Shamanic Yoga workshops and courses.
 She also loves Bhakti Yoga and believes nothing opens your heart space better than a good Kirtan!

-Debbie has always been passionate about dance from a child .
-She is also a dance performer , holistic therapist, aromatherapist Reiki and sound healer and children's yoga teacher.
+Debbie has been passionate about dance since childhood.
+She is also a dance performer, holistic therapist, aromatherapist, Reiki and sound healer as well as children's yoga teacher.

 Barry Kristadas Elms

 Barry Kristadas Elms is a yoga teacher, chi kung instructor and kirtan wallah.
 He loves to share the practices of ‘Holistic Chi-Yoga’ and Bhakti Yoga Kirtan (chanting), and has a passion for Indian Philosophy.
 In addition to his own classes, workshops and retreats, Barry is a tutor on the Devon School of Yoga’s teacher training courses, specialising in yoga philosophy, chi kung and yoga therapy.